What is pattern grading?

 Sign up here to be notified when our Masterclass on Grading opens for enrollment.

-Sarah Walworth is an instructor for A Masterclass on Grading and the owner of the Tech Editor Hub.
+Sarah Walworth is a 1:1 grading coach and group instructor, as well as the owner of the Tech Editor Hub.
 She is a tech editor, knitting instructor, and loves to solve grading problems.
 You can find out more about her at www.sarahwalworth.com.

 Previous